HolgerPeters/blog/dask.rst

 This weekend, I visited PyCon Italy in the pittoreque town of `Firenze <http://en.wikipedia.com/wiki/Florence>`_.
-It was a great conference with great talks and encounters (great thanks to all the volunteers who made it happen), yet I will probably remember it as the conference with the best coffee you can think of.
+It was a great conference with great talks and encounters (great thanks to all the volunteers who made it happen) and amazing coffee.

 I held a talk with the title "Python Data Science Going Functional" Science Track", where I mostly presented on